fmeringdal/nettu-scheduler/README.md

 ## Todos

 - what needs to be done to make nettu marketplace work with this ?
-    - get service by id
-    - list services for account
     - account admin routes
       - get user with calendar list
       - create user